 - Expand the new Window Event section.

-- Enter a name for the consent event.
+- Enter a name for the event.
+We recommend using

 <div id="servicePlaceholder"></div>